Associated groups of symmetric quandles: Abstract

 \section{Abstract}

-In this paper, we investigate the structure of associated groups of symmetric quandles.
-We explore the relationship between the associated group of a symmetric quandle and that of its underlying quandle.
-A group-theoretic characterization of the associated groups of symmetric quandles is presented.
-Moreover, we prove that a symmetric quandle is embeddable if and only if its underlying quandle is embeddable.
-Finally, we determine the abelianizations of these associated groups.
+A symmetric quandle is a quandle equipped with a good involution.
+In this paper, we investigate the structure of the associated groups of symmetric quandles.
+Among other results, we examine the relationship between the associated group of a symmetric quandle and that of its underlying quandle.
+As a consequence, we obtain three distinct characterizations of the associated group of the underlying quandle in terms of that of the symmetric quandle.
+We also provide a group-theoretic characterization of the associated group of a symmetric quandle and compute its abelianization, showing that it is isomorphic to the first symmetric quandle homology.
+Furthermore, we express the second quandle homology of a quandle in terms of the associated group of the corresponding symmetric quandle.
+Finally, we show that a symmetric quandle is embeddable in its associated group if and only if its underlying quandle is.